-The story behind The Current Collection
+The story behind fish hair sticks

-The Current began with a simple idea: a hair piece that could change with you.
+It began with a simple idea: a hair piece that could change with you.

 I have made little fish for a long time, and they slowly became one of the most recognisable parts of my work.
 This collection grew from wanting to bring them into something new, not just as decoration, but as part of a piece that moves, changes, and feels alive when worn.